moringan/MiROS/README.md

 - uses a fast priority-based scheduler
 - designed to meet hard real-time demands using thread priorities
 - demonstrates using RMS (Rate Monotonic Scheduling) sometimes also called RMA
-- from the excellent teachings by Quantum Leaps, LLC!
+- from the excellent tutorials by Quantum Leaps, LLC!

 ### Rate Monotonic Scheduling (RMS)
 Priority-based scheduling of blocking threads allows for meeting hard real-time deadlines.
 Priorities can be assigned to threads using concepts from RMS: